-- Select the models / theories that are appropriate to your topic, and your research aim. - Explain why you think that the model(s) is (are) appropriate. - Briefly explain the models using your own (paraphrasing) rather than using direct quotes as this demonstrates understanding.
-See the section on Academic writing - Evaluate the model by explaining any issues or problems with the model (disadvantages of the model) See the section on evaluation vs description
+- Select the models / theories that are appropriate to your topic, and your research aim. - Explain why you think that the model(s) is (are) appropriate. - Briefly explain the models using your own words (paraphrasing) rather than using direct quotes as this demonstrates understanding.
+See the section on Academic writing - Evaluate the model by outlining advantages and explaining any issues or problems with the model (disadvantages of the model) See the section on evaluation vs description

-To analyse and evaluate the impact on the business performance you will need to use business / accountancy models or frameworks.
-The table below highlights some of the models that may be relevant for the different topics.
-This is an indicative list, it is not exhaustive.
-You should use two business / accountancy models or frameworks.
-To analyse and evaluate the impact on the financial performance you will need to use ratio analysis, or relevant financial KPIs, or cost benefit analysis.
+To analyse and evaluate the impact on the business performance you will need to use models or frameworks.
+The table below highlights some of the models or frameworks that may be relevant for the different topics.
+This is an indicative list.
+It is not exhaustive.
+You are required to use two model or framework in addition to a technique to analyse and evaluate the impact on the financial performance (eg ratio analysis, or relevant financial KPIs, or cost benefit analysis).